RavensbourneWebMedia/Web-development-workshop/sessions/04/README.md

 **Write about** how you could you use one or more of these techniques in your project.

-Here are some questions to ask when developing your concept:* What are the reasons people are not talking about or acting on your chosen issue?* What contexts, symbols or situations can be used to represent your issue visually?* What is the 1rst, key, singular reaction we want our audience to have?
-What is the second immediate reaction?* Where will the visual be presented – in real or virtual space – and who, apart from the target audience, will see the visual?* How can we change the context of the problem and attract new audiences?* How can our visual open up debate,controversy or curiosity rather than reinforcing a single answer or perspective?
+Here are some questions to ask when developing your concept:* What are the reasons people are not talking about or acting on your chosen cause?* What contexts, symbols or situations can be used to represent your issue visually?* What is the first key reaction you want your audience to have?
+What is the second immediate reaction?* Where will your project be presented – in real or virtual space – and who, apart from the target audience, will see it?* How can you change the context of the problem and attract new audiences?* How can your project open up debate, controversy or curiosity rather than reinforcing a single answer or perspective?

 [![](../../projects/sharing-is-caring/assets/infoadvocacy-rosecut.jpg)](http://visualisingadvocacy.org/getbook)